pordarman/alisa.map/README.md

 # Example

-Now let's show how to write data to the Map function and call the written data.
+Now let's show how to write data to the Map function and call the written data
 <br>

 ```js